schetnikovich/notes/ubuntu.md

     sudo apt-get install ubuntu-desktop

-### Terminal background color
+### Terminal background color and font

 I know, this is not very important, but I used to the following background color of terminal: `#300A24`, and white (#FFFFFF) color of text.
+Font is Monospace 13.

 ### Install Thunar archive plugin